 Why You as Scapegoat Need to Recognize the Problem To Begin Narcissistic Recovery

 In short, your psychological well being depends on it!
 Family relations are at best strained and, at worst, broken down in narcissistic family systems.
-There is a pattern of negativity that has been going on for a while and never seems to improve, wearing you down emotionally.
+There is a pattern of entrenched negativity that has been going on for years or decades that never seems to improve and wears you down emotionally.
 The truth is that things likely will not get better, as narcissistic people lack the empathy and insight that would motivate them to change their attitude and behavior for the sake of their relationships.
-Their supporters lack the will or courage to think for themselves, or they believe they benefit from this arrangement.
-This extracts a heavy psychological toll on healthier family member(s) like you who attempt to function within and possibly ‘improve’ toxic family dynamics.
-In spite of good intentions, this is usually a set up for failure!
+Their supporters lack the will or courage to think for themselves, or they believe they benefit from this arrangement and will not challenge it.
+This extracts a heavy psychological toll on healthier family member(s) like you – the Scapegoat – who attempt to function within and possibly ‘improve’ toxic family dynamics.
+In spite of good intentions, this is almost always a set up for failure!

-The most likely outcome is that you will continue to be caught up in a vicious cycle trying to appease the narcissist and walking on eggshells or confronting their self-centered behavior, leading to repeated angry outbursts, hostility, shunning, blaming and shaming reactions from the narcissist and his/ her supporters.
-You may be subject to scapegoating – family bullying – from narcissistic family members and their allies.
-What’s worse is you may have learned to blame yourself for the problem too.
+In fact, the most likely outcome is that you will continue to be caught up in a vicious cycle trying to appease the narcissist and walking on eggshells or confronting their self-centered behavior, leading to repeated angry outbursts, hostility, shunning, blaming and shaming reactions from the narcissist and his/ her supporters.
+You may be subjected to escalating family scapegoating from narcissistic family members and their allies.
+What’s worse, is you may have been conditioned to blame yourself for the problem too, which is a kind of brainwashing known as Stockholm Syndrome.

 How to Protect Yourself

-- The narcissistic family member won’t let you have a meaningful, love-based relationship as they simply don’t know how, and can’t see the value of it to themselves.
+- Hold onto reality – that the narcissistic family member won’t let you have a meaningful, love-based relationship as they simply don’t know how, and can’t see the value of it to themselves.
 It’s all about maintaining power, and love has no role to play in that equation.
-They don’t care about you, not because you aren’t valuable, but because they don’t know how.
+They don’t care about you, not because you aren’t valuable, but because they don’t know how, being completely self centered.
 In that way, narcissistic behavior is not personal, but a reflection of something missing in the narcissist.
 It feels very bad, however, to be on the receiving end of this abuse or neglect, especially for children of narcissistic parents who never received the love and nurturance required for healthy human development.

 - Stop expecting the narcissist to become reasonable or caring – if only you can get through to him/her.
-It’s not your job to ‘fix’ them, and it’s futile as well.
+It’s not your job to ‘fix’ them, and it’s completely futile as well.
+Go Low Contact to preserve your peace of mind and minimize harm to yourself.

 - Realize you are not responsible for the narcissistic person’s abusive or negligent actions, no matter how much they try to blame you or claim victimhood.
 Choosing to exercise self-control and not act abusively is a fundamental adult responsibility.